objectliteral/teachingJS/chapters/05_inheritance/04_pseudoclassical.md

     };
 };
 ```
 This `makeConstructor` function creates constructors that do not want to be called with `new`/`create`, but it builds the same situation and object lineage as the simple version and hands all of the constructor arguments over to the super constructor.
-As you can see there are a lot of things going onm here.
+As you can see there are a lot of things going on here.
 TODO: EXPLAIN THOSE THINGS

-Modifying the `makeConstructor` function again in order to have its return value also be callable with `new`/`create`, is left to the interested reader.
+Modifying the `makeConstructor` function again in order to have its return value also be callable with `new`/`create`, is a task for the interested reader.